huggingface/hub-docs/tasks/src/tabular-classification/about.md

 ## Model Hosting and Inference

-You can use [Skops](https://github.com/skops-dev/skops) library to host `tabular-classification` models on Hugging Face Hub.
-With `Skops`, you can automatically generate configuration for your model that includes the information needed to enable the widget on Hugging Face Hub and requirements needed to infer the model. `Skops` also generates a model card including hyperparameter table and plot of the model, that you can later add information programmatically.
+You can use the [Skops](https://github.com/skops-dev/skops) library to host `scikit-learn` models on Hugging Face Hub.
+With `Skops`, you can automatically generate a configuration for your model that includes the information needed to enable the widget on Hugging Face Hub and the requirements needed to infer the model. `Skops` also generates a model card including a hyperparameter table and plot of the model, that you can later add information programmatically.
 You can push the model and the related files using Skops.
-The repository contains configuration file, model card and the model.
+The repository contains the configuration file, model card and the model.
 You can pull a `scikit-learn` `tabular-classification` model like below:

 ```python